Donrwalsh/curiouser-paradox/train-of-thought.md

 So let's think about this.
 I'm in a state currently where two devices are performing the same action but receiving different results.
 While I think about this I'm going to commit the change that decouples the beginning announcement and the rate-limit call.
 I'm also going to add a basic try-catch to the initial API call in case I'm missing some useful information from the exception output.

+I spent some time working on a 'gallery' for all the comics that have been published.
+I chose to use bootstrap cards after exploring Angular Material cards and finding them pretty basic in comparison.
+I don't really know how this should look overall, but I think this is a good starting point.
+Pagination is a consideration, so too is the fact that I'm just using the full images and not actual thumbnails.

+- [ ] /all pagination

+- [ ] /all thumbnails

+Other than those two, it has mostly just been a bit of wrangling with the frontend to get it to do what I want.
+I had started with a bunch of unnecesarily precise pixel values that I ended up turning into as-close-to raw percentages as possible.
+Even the percentages are awkward, but the end result is pretty: 5px or more of margin for every image and some casual styling but I'm really not sure what the dummy text should be replaced with.

+Keeping it in right now, but I think it's awkward that I still have the `.env` file exposed to git for the backend.
+This upcoming commit includes a detail that was necessary to configure my local properly, so it seems premature to wholly omit it right now, so:

+- [ ] Adopt a standardized approach for the backend .env file

+I changed the structure of the ComicDTO to be more generic rather than calling out `specificComic` or whatever it was.
+I updated all the API responses to match this new direction.

 # Couldn't Have Done it Without You

 - https://www.markdownguide.org/extended-syntax/